lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 ---
 layout: post
-title: Data Science & the NBA, Comprehensive Analysis
+title: Data Science & the NBA - Comprehensive Analysis
 ---
 Please be advised this is the longer version of the primary blog post titled: "Data Science & the NBA".
 This post will cover many of the same points as the other post, however will go more into depth into methodology, rationale, possible explanations for the data.
 If anything is not clear in this post, or if you'd like to ask any questions, please feel free to email me. :).

 ## Introduction:

 As someone who is practically a life-long NBA fan, I have spent hours (perhaps even days) of my life staring at the stats of my favorite players.
-Obsessively memorizing stats so I could beat my friends in arguments about which player was better was my primary goal I must admit, but what started at what stats are the single best to follow, became so I could understand what all the stats meant.
+Obsessively memorizing stats so I could beat my friends in arguments about which player was better was my primary goal I must admit, but what started as what stats are the single best to follow, became analysis so I could understand what all the stats meant.

-Basketball may be the single sport with the most stats (other then perhaps baseball), and anyone who has ever gone to a specific players profile knows that they keep track of an amazing amount of things, everything from scored points to tipped passes.
-And it is understandable why this is the case, NBA teams pay tens of millions of dollars to sign players on multi-year contracts.
+Basketball may be the single sport with the most stats (other then perhaps baseball), and anyone who has ever gone to a specific player's profile knows that the NBA tracks an amazing amount of detail, everything from scored points to tipped passes.
+And it is understandable why this is the case.
+NBA teams pay tens of millions of dollars to sign players on multi-year contracts.
 It is vital to understand not only on which metrics to evaluate players, but also how much to pay.
 The tendency is to evaluate players against their peers who play the same position, so it is certainly possible that certain player types or positions are overpaid relative to others.
 Due to the clear business case for the NBA, I sought to answer two main questions:
 - What are the best ways of evaluating a basketball player’s on court value?
 - Could this on court value be used to determine if a player is over or under paid?